tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 **A:** I want people to focus on getting interviews.
 If you land appropriate interviews, the work will follow.
 And interviews might be for freelancing work or contracting.
 The interviewing process is faster and simpler.
 And sometimes it's more realistic to seek freelancing or contracting as a new technical writer.

 Few employers hire new technical writers without experience.
-Yet a perception remains that that's the "safe choice” to pursue.
+Yet a perception remains that that's the "safe choice" to pursue.
 It's not true.
 That's where freelancing and contracting come in.
 To build our skills.
 So someday we can win that plum full-time position.

 Regarding the networking group: If you spend a month without getting a single interview, you get a second month free.